2985578957/flex_extract/For_developers/Sphinx/source/quick_start.rst

 .. todo::

-    @LEO: please check the complete describtion and functionality of the CONTROL FILEs
+    @LEO: please check the complete description and functionality of the CONTROL FILEs

 Operational data
 ----------------